oroinc/documentation/user/back-office/sales/price-lists/import.rst

 3. Click **Choose File** and select the .csv file you prepared.

-.. note:: Ensure that your .csv file is saved in the Unicode (UTF-8) encoding.
+.. note: Ensure your .csv file is saved in the Unicode (UTF-8) encoding.
 Otherwise, the content of the file can be rendered improperly.

 4. Click **Download Import Template** to download a sample .csv file with the necessary headers.

-5. **Prepare data for import**: Based on the downloaded file, create your bulk information in the .csv format.
+5. **Prepare data for import**: Create your bulk information in the .csv format based on the downloaded file.
 Once your file is ready, click **Choose File** and select the prepared comma-separated values (.csv) file.

 6. Select the strategy for uploading the file:

    * **Add and Replace** strategy overrides the existing prices with the ones mentioned in the file for the corresponding product item.
-Also, it adds new prices to the products with the empty values.
+Also, it adds new prices to the products with empty values.

    * **Reset and Add** strategy removes all the existing prices and adds only the ones listed in the .csv file.